 How Digital Twins Can Improve Your IoT Project

-Digital twins are an especially promising concept when used in combination with the Internet of Things.
+Digital twins are an especially promising concept when used in combination with IoT development projects.
 For one, a digital twin can provide you a better understanding of how your product is behaving and being used (especially when predicting and diagnosing failure).

 Suppose that one of your products has a manufacturing defect that your company is unaware of.
 When it’s first released, you experience a high volume of customer service requests about how a particular part in the device is failing.
 If you’ve been collecting data about this device through the IoT, you can compare it to the output of your digital twin model to find any deviations.